uio-bmi/compairr/README.md

 **Immunosequencing identifies signatures of cytomegalovirus exposure history and HLA-mediated effects on the T cell repertoire.**
 *Nature Genetics*, 49 (5): 659-665.
 doi:[10.1038/ng.3822](https://doi.org/10.1038/ng.3822)

-## Future plans

-Some potential features:

-* Given a set of sequences and a repertoire, produce a table of which sequences are found in which sample of the repertoire.